sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 ### Integrate all your applications with Microsoft Entra ID:

-**Has the organization integrated both modern and legacy applications with Microsoft Entra ID for single sign-on and consistent identity and access management?**
+**Has the organization integrated both modern and legacy applications with Microsoft Entra ID for single sign-on and consistent identity and access management?** (Score Initial)

 - **Legacy:** Neither modern nor legacy applications are integrated with Microsoft Entra ID for single sign-on (SSO) or identity and access management.
 Applications operate in silos, each with its own access management protocols, leading to inconsistent user experiences and heightened security risks.
     - Indicators: